|

 [Elaine and Jerry go back inside Jerry's apartment]

 Kramer: "All right, Jerry.
-Let's see if you can get it in your
+Let's see if you can get it in your head that this

 is not an Easter egg hunt for your childish amusement."